 Oktoberfest is just around the corner and todays German Pretzel Recipe is a fun and delicious idea to serve for Oktoberfest Food!
 They also work as a fun snack for any football watching parties!

 I’ve always loved pretzels.
 In Germany some restaurants have a basket of pretzels for you when you sit down.
+They serve them with an amazing pretzel dipping sauce called beer cheese dip.

 The first time we were in Germany, starved after a long fight we found a restaurant right next to our hotel.
 Being from America we were used to getting bread while you waited for your food.
 Imagine my delight when we were given fresh hot baked pretzels.
 I think we each ate 3 before our food came.